bicosteve/airbnb-clone-project/README.md

 - This entity will contain information pertaining to property payments.
 - The main fields in this entity will be payment_id, user_id, property_id, status
 - It will have a one-to-many relationship with Properties and Users.

+## Feature Breakdown

+- The main features in this project will be user management, property management, booking management, and payment management.
+- 1. User Management : This will be used to register user, authenticate users, and give users permissions depending on their roles.
+Each user will have special roles assigned to him/her depending on whether he/she is a client or admin.
+- 2. Property Manage : This feature will be used to manage/administrate the way properties are created, updated and deleted.
+- 3. Booking Management : This feature will be used to control how bookings are managed.
+- 4. Payment Management : This feature will be used to take payments from clients and also to reward property owners and owners of the app their share of payments.